AIPHES/emnlp19-moverscore/README.md

 | n_gram           | unigram-based MoverScore (n-gram=1), bigram-based MoverScore (n-gram=2) |
 | remove_subwords  | when subwords, e.g., verb tense ('ING/ED') need to be removed |

-### Example of Reporting MoverScore at sentence and corpus levels.
+### Reporting MoverScore at sentence and corpus levels.

 Single- and multi-references evaluations are supported.
 The input format is exactly identical as in SacreBLEU.
-See the example in example/example.py.
+See the usage in example/example.py.

 ```python
 refs = [['The dog bit the man.', 'It was not unexpected.', 'The man bit him first.'],